The Orator (film): Plot

 Manu Asafo has described the film as an attempt "to portray Samoan culture".
-It shows Samoans "surrounded by family and support", in accordance with fa'aSamoa (the "Samoan way").
+It shows Samoans "surrounded by family and support", in accordance with Faʻa Sāmoa (the "Samoan way").

 The New Zealand Film Commission describes it as showcasing not only "Samoan tradition and values", but also "universal" themes: "love, courage, personal adversity and honour".
 Samoan Deputy Prime Minister Misa Telefoni has described it as "a beautiful and poignant love story" which brings "the finest aspects of traditions of our Samoan culture into the international spotlight".

 The main character, Saili, a "simple villager", a taro farmer and a dwarf or of short stature, must "find the strength" to "defend his land and family, which are threatened by powerful adversaries".
 Saili is excluded from the village community because his physical appearance does not fit the expectations for a leader in Samoa.
 This disadvantage and his lack of rhetorical skills and oratory training make it challenging for him to argue for his right to the graves of his parents and the right to bury his wife.
 "He ultimately attempts to reclaim his father's chiefly status, even if the current ageing village chief does not believe he has the physique or the oratory skill required."

 At the end, Saili must make a ceremonial oration after the tragedy of the death of his wife, who was estranged from her own village, but her relatives wished her to be buried there.
 He succeeds in retrieving the body, which was stolen from him after her death.

 Tamasese described his film as "my image of what I see of growing up in Samoa", and "a bit like a tour.
-You get thrown into this place and you are seeing things", witnessing aspects of Samoan life without explanation - such as evening prayer time (sa), or ritual atonement (ifoga).
+You get thrown into this place and you are seeing things", witnessing aspects of Samoan life without explanation — such as evening prayer time (sa), or ritual atonement (ifoga).